-Sue Jenkins’s Web Design All-in-One for Dummies is a decent resource for improving your website and even for starting your own web development business.
+Sue Jenkins’s Web Design All-in-One for Dummies serves as a decent resource for improving your website and even for starting your own web development business.
 It’s chockful of ideas but one glaring omission was a CD.
 It would have made some sense and improved matters considerably if some of the concepts could have been shown not only on the page but also on a computer screen.
-There were references to the Dummies website but that’s only semi-helpful as urls can sometimes change (or be taken down altogether).
+There were references to the Dummies website but that’s only semi-helpful.

 But that’s a fairly small quibble.